Chris Muller

-Testified before the U.S. Occupational Safety and Health Administration (OSHA) on a proposed Indoor Air Quality (IAQ) Standard, consulted on the preparation of Dutch and Italian governmental standards for indoor environments, and worked closely with many state and national agencies in the U.S. and abroad to develop and implement indoor environmental control strategies for airborne contaminants.
+Testified before the U.S. Occupational Safety and Health Administration (OSHA) on a proposed Indoor Air Quality (IAQ) Standard, consulted on the preparation of Chinese, Dutch, and Italian governmental standards for indoor environments, and worked closely with many state and national agencies in the U.S. and abroad to develop and implement indoor environmental control strategies for airborne contaminants.

 Designated as an ASHRAE Distinguished Lecturer and is a frequent speaker at ASHRAE Chapter and Regional meetings both domestically and abroad and received ASHRAE’s Distinguished Service Award.
 Co-authored ASHRAE’s Position Document on Filtration and Air Cleaning, ASHRAE IAQ Guideline, and ASHRAE Guideline 42P: Indoor Air Quality in Commercial and Institutional Buildings.
 ASHRAE committee activities include: